Catherine Spader, RN

 Malabsorptive/restrictive procedures (gastric bypass) alter the normal digestion process.
 The stomach is stapled down to a small pouch (typically the size of a small test tube).
 It is then attached to the middle of the small intestine.
 This allows food to bypass most or all of the first section of the small intestine (the duodenum).
 It reduces the amount of calories and nutrients absorbed into the body.
 Procedures include the Roux-en-Y gastric bypass (RYGB) and the biliopancreatic diversion with a duodenal switch (BPD-DS).
 This technique combines the restrictive and malabsorptive procedures to increase weight loss success.

 Why is bariatric surgery performed?

 Bariatric surgery is not a treatment option for people who are mildly overweight.
-It may be an option for adults with a body mass index (BMI) of 40 or more.
-This means being approximately 100 pounds overweight for men and 80 pounds overweight for women.
-Certain people who are less obese with a BMI of about 35 to 39.9 and have serious weight-related health problems may also be candidates for bariatric surgery.
+It is generally used for adults with a body mass index (BMI) of 40 or more.
+This means being about 100 pounds overweight for men and 80 pounds overweight for women.
+People who are less obese with a BMI of about 35 to 39.9 and have serious weight-related health problems, such as type 2 diabetes or high blood pressure may also have bariatric surgery.

 How is bariatric surgery performed?

 Your bariatric surgery will be performed in a hospital.
 It is often a minimally invasive surgery.
 This involves inserting special instruments and a laparoscope through small incisions in the abdomen.
 The laparoscope is a long, thin camera that transmits pictures of the inside of your body to a video screen viewed by the doctor during surgery.